-All applications must be able to stand alone, once a software vendor begins dictating other applications that must go along with the main applications that the implementing company is buying its time to start reducing the usage of that vendor.
-Let us guess how objective any vendor is in recommending an application because another one of their applications is already used.
+All applications must be able to stand alone.
+Once a software vendor begins dictating other applications that must go along with the main applications that the implementing company is buying, it’s time to start reducing that vendor’s usage.
+Let us guess how objective any vendor recommends an application because another one of their applications is already used.

 This is a problem across the SAP space.